-Lupin launches its first Reference Laboratory in Kolkata
+Lupin launches its first reference laboratory in Kolkata

-Lupin announced today that Lupin Diagnostics has launched its first Reference Laboratory in East India in Kolkata.
+Lupin said that Lupin Diagnostics has launched its first reference laboratory in East India in Kolkata.

 The new Reference Laboratory at Kolkata has capabilities to conduct a broad spectrum of routine and specialized tests in the fields of molecular diagnostics, cytogenetics, flow cytometry, histopathology, cytology, microbiology, serology, haematology, immunology and routine biochemistry.